ThatAquarel/StudyGuides/english/2023-11-20_macbeth_act_1.md

 How now, what news?

- MACBETH
 He has almost supped.
 Why have you left the chamber?

 Hath he asked for me?

- MACBETH  Know you not he has?
+  Know you not he has?

 We will proceed no further in this business.